nvhphuc1206/hphuc_miniproject/README.md

 ### Module 3: De novo assembly of the mitochondrial genome by GetOrganelle
-- `Module3_Assembly.sh` is used for De novo assembly of the mitochondrial genome [GetOrganelle](https://github.com/Kinggerm/GetOrganelle)
+- `Module3_Assembly.sh` is used for De novo assembly of the mitochondrial genome through [GetOrganelle](https://github.com/Kinggerm/GetOrganelle)
 ```sh
 bash Module3_Assembly.sh <input1> <input2> <output_directory>
 ```